adriangb/xpresso/docs/tutorial/di.md

 # Dependency Injection

-xpresso has a powerful dependency injection system, backed by [di].
+Xpresso has a powerful dependency injection system, backed by [di].
 You can inject classes, callable class instances, sync and async functions and context managers.
 These can be chained, and dependencies are auto wired.